dislersd/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

+* * *

 1. What is the difference between an adaptive website and a fully responsive website?

+- Adaptive uses breakpoints and adapts to different screen sizes but is not fluid.
+A fully responsive website will be adaptive AND use fluid, responsive units to respond to screen size at any time.
+* * *

 2. Describe what it means to be mobile first vs desktop first.

+- Mobile first is a term for initially building your website in a 'mobile view', then using breakpoints that scale UP to larger screens.
+Mobile first will use 'min-width' breakpoints.
+- Desktop first is the opposite.
+The inital style will fit a larger screen and break points will become smaller using 'max-width' media queries.
+* * *

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?